huavanthong/LearningDatabase/01_GettingStarted/06_Impersonate/README.md

 # Introduction
 This tutorial will help you understand about impersonate on PostgresSQL.
 You need follow step by steps to recognize the difference between each step.
 It helps you understand it clearly.
+Through, you need to remember some keyword:
+* Impersonate features was implemented on PostgreSQL source, so to increase more efficiently, you need to combine with proxy such as Odyssey, or PgBoucer.
+* Impersonate such as a command SET SESSION in terminal on PostgreSQL.

 # Table of Contents
 * [What is impersonate?](#impersonate)